usnistgov/ARIAC_docs/en/latest/_sources/pages/demos.rst

 Database
 --------

-The ARIAC database is a local sqlite database that stores the information needed for scoring.
-The database is optional to run the environment, but is neccessary to view results.
+The ARIAC database is a local SQLite database that stores the information needed for scoring.
+The database is optional to run the environment, but is necessary to view results.
 For the demos, create a database.

 .. figure:: /_static/images/create_db.gif
   :width: 60%